DeMarcoAMO/Entangleware/README.md

 The Entangleware folder contains everything necessary for generating and filling the bitstream and network communication with the ECA.

 Base contains the Sequence class for timing (timing.py), functions for analog and digital outputs (outputwrappers.py), and all sequences that directly control hardware (e.g., lasers and magnetic coils).
+The peripheral board libary is found in boards.py.

 MidLevel contains sequences for different stages of an experimental run: transerring the MOT to a magnetic trap, RF evaporation, and optical evaporation.
 All optical evaporation parameters are stored as dictionaries in EvaporationParameters.py.